Secretive process for U.S. stock audit trail raises hackles

-NEW YORK (Reuters) - The bidding process to build a mammoth system to track trading activity across the U.S. stock market is going through growing pains, with some participants grousing at a secretive process that excludes key groups, including brokerages.
+NEW YORK, May 28 (Reuters) - The bidding process to build a mammoth system to track trading activity across the U.S. stock market is going through growing pains, with some participants grousing at a secretive process that excludes key groups, including brokerages.

 Last week, an advisory committee comprised of several trade organizations and a dozen brokerages for the “consolidated audit trail” (CAT) system were asked to sign non-disclosure agreements, according to half a dozen sources familiar with the CAT.